scg-unibe-ch/ese2016-team4/usability/Solution.md

 3. | search for studio and rooms with saletype rent and maxprize 700 and radius 500000
 4. | copy the link of the result page
 5. | go to your messages
-6. | create a new on
+6. | create a new one
 7. | send a message to jane@doe.com with the link